Search

 Key Information

-● Establishing and improving people’s English language skills and developing an understanding of Scottish/UK work culture
+• Establishing and improving participants’ English language skills while developing an understanding of Scottish and UK work culture.

 Key Information